rscircus/rscircus.github.io/_posts/2022-02-21-steps-to-do-after-installing-fedora-f35.md

 <!-- more -->

-_Disclaimer: This is a work in progress.
+_Disclaimer: This is a work in progress._

-# Steps to do after installing Fedora 35 (F35) KDE Spin

 What I did.